 The word Sankofa, from the Twi language of Ghana, is the foundation of self actualization which can be seen as the most basic form of political interest.
 This course will examine the Black Chicago political experience with a goal of gaining a deeper understanding of the reasons why the Black community may hold particular political viewpoints and how they developed over time.
 We will explore the origins of the American political system, the evolution of American Civil Rights movement, and how the Reconstruction Era gave rise to the “The Great Black Migration” from the South and paved the way for the emerging Black Chicago political perspectives.

 Admission to the program is based on demonstrated academic achievement, counselor or teacher recommendation, and students' personal essays.
-Applications for summer 2018 will be available here in January 2018.
+Applications are OPEN NOW and interested students must submit the following:

 For more information about College Connect, contact Kate Agarwal, firstname.lastname@example.org or (773) 325-8375.